syncfusion-content/maui-toolkit-docs/maui-toolkit/NumericUpDown/Basic-Features.md

 {% endhighlight %}
 {% endtabs %}

-You can find the complete getting started sample of .NET MAUI from this [link.]()

 ## Border visibility

-The [ShowBorder]() property of [SfNumericUpDown]() is used to modify the visibility of the border and its default value is **true**.
+The [ShowBorder](https://help.syncfusion.com/cr/maui-toolkit/Syncfusion.Maui.Toolkit.NumericEntry.SfNumericEntry.html#Syncfusion_Maui_Toolkit_NumericEntry_SfNumericEntry_ShowBorder) property of [SfNumericUpDown](https://help.syncfusion.com/cr/maui-toolkit/Syncfusion.Maui.Toolkit.NumericUpDown.SfNumericUpDown.html) is used to modify the visibility of the border and its default value is **true**.
 The following code example demonstrates how to change the border visibility,

 {% tabs %}
 {% highlight xaml %}